For businesses that play music

-  Why does my business have to pay to Gramo?If your company uses music that is audible to your customers, you must, according to Norwegian law, pay to those who own the music.
+Why does my business have to pay to Gramo?When your company plays music audible to your customers, it must, according to Norwegian law, pay to those holding rights in the recordings.

 What if my business use music without notifying Gramo?We might pay you a visit.
 Here is some information.